M-Kruse/GitRecycle/README.md

 `celery -A GitRecycle worker -l debug -B`

-Currently the beat is scheduled like this
+Currently the celery worker schedule is like this

-	* New repos are scheduled every minutes
+	* New repos are scheduled every minute
-	* Repo visibility is scheduled every second
+	* Repo visibility is scheduled every 3 seconds

-You can also POST repo info to the API or use the admin console to manually add and test
+	* Repos are checked for being stale every 5 minutes
+	* Stale repos are deleted every 15 minutes

 The schedule needs to be played with more, tuned to avoid spammming with requests. ***Use at your own risk***